thymkeypur/houseprice/README.md

 # houseprice
-This repository was made for to address the Kaggle House Pricing Prediction problem.
+This repository was made to address the Kaggle House Pricing Prediction problem.

 Install following libraries(if you are missing them):<br>
 -pandas<br>